Six 17th-century canal palaces united into one palace, on the golden Herengracht.

 - Spa

-- Guerlain Spa open 9am-9pm, 15m pool, treatment cabins, hammam.
+- Guerlain Spa open 9am-9pm, 15m pool, treatment rooms, hammam.

 - Wi-Fi

-- High-speed connection free throughout the property.
+- Free high-speed connection throughout the hotel.

 - Accessibility